 This section assumes that the LDB and IMB are implemented as field replaceable SPB modules.
 It is not mandatory, however, that they be implemented in this fashion.
 It is allowed, for example, for the LDB to be permanently married to a projector, and not field replaceable.
 In such a case where the projector and its companion SPB (LDB or IMB) are not field separable, there is no marriage event, and thus no reason to monitor whether the marriage connection is broken.
-This relieves the companion SPB from marriage monitoring duties, but does not change the requirement for IMB or LDB equivalent SPB functions, and the projector SPB, to meet the respective SPB type 1 and type 2 physical and logical protection requirements of Section 9.5 Implementation Requirements, and the normative requirements as specified above, except as the latter requirements relate to marriage event and connection monitoring.
+This relieves the companion SPB from marriage monitoring duties, but does not change the requirement for IMB or LDB equivalent SPB functions, and the projector SPB, to meet the respective SPB type 1 and type 2 physical and logical protection requirements of Section 9.5.
+Implementation Requirements, and the normative requirements as specified above, except as the latter requirements relate to marriage event and connection monitoring.

 In the case where the Projector and companion SPB are inseparable, a single Digital Cinema Certificate shall represent both the Projector and its companion SPB (Image Media Block or Link Decryptor Block).
-For dual certificate implementations this shall be the Security Manager Certificate (see Section 9.5.1 Digital Certificates).
+For dual certificate implementations this shall be the Security Manager Certificate (see Section 9.5.1.
+Digital Certificates).

-Implementations that do not meet the marriage functions, per the normative requirements of this section, shall not permit field replacement of the IMB or LDB security function as appropriate according to which function is the companion SPB to the projector, and shall require the projector SPB and companion SPB system to be replaced in the event of an SPB failure not carry Trusted Device List (TDL) information.
-The KDM syntax requirement that the associated "DeviceList" element not be empty can be satisfied by placing any Digital Cinema certificate thumbprint in this field.
+Implementations that do not meet the marriage functions, per the normative requirements of this section, shall not permit field replacement of the IMB or LDB security function as appropriate according to which function is the companion SPB to the projector, and shall require the projector SPB and companion SPB system to be replaced in the event of an SPB failure.

-A deviation from these requirements shall be considered non-compliant and a "Security Function Failure" (see Section 9.5.5 Compliance Testing).
+A deviation from these requirements shall be considered non-compliant and a "Security Function Failure" (see Section 9.5.5.
+Compliance Testing).